-During the year ended November 30, 2012, net loss of the Company decreased significantly as the Company did not have any exploration and evaluation assets.
+During the year ended November 30, 2012, net loss of the Company decreased significantly as the Company did not record any write-off of the exploration and evaluation assets.

 During the year ended November 30, 2011, net loss of the Company increased significantly due to the write off of exploration and evaluation assets of \$4,198,683.